Exams and Feedback FAQs

 Currently all year cohorts have a first exam resit opportunity provided between late August and early September.
 The exam timetable will be published by the Exams Officer closer to the time of the exam.
 For any exams which remain failed students must withdraw from College and have a second and final attempt the following summer.
 Progression into the next year requires passes in all failed exams.
 Normally we do provide resits, but this is not guaranteed by the Department or Registry.

 I have a resit in September, can I take my resit exam in my home country?

 This is only possible in very exceptional circumstances.
 You must speak to the Senior Tutor if you wish to do this.
 Otherwise you must take your resit exams at Imperial College in London.

-The September resits take place in the first week of the month.
+The resits take place between late August and early September.
 You will be able to look up your marks at the Registry e-service by mid-September.

 What should I do if my performance in an examination is affected by illness, bereavement or other special circumstances?